rburton/teamcollab/docs/pricing.md

     - **Total tokens for summaries**: \(100 \times 50 = 5{,}000\) tokens.
     - Technically, the summary prompt input also counts toward input tokens.
 However, the total input overhead is typically smaller than the output, so we’ll include it in the rough estimate below.

-Putting it all together, the output tokens from persona responses plus summaries is approximately **125,000** (120k for responses + 5k for summaries).
+Putting it all together, the output tokens from assistant responses plus summaries is approximately **125,000** (120k for responses + 5k for summaries).

 ---